IsaacSauer/faster-a-star-for-games/README.md

 Because of this, interpretation of terms in my code will be different from terms mentioned in the source paper.

 connection 		= edge = d = neighbour;

 currentRecord = node = n;

+This is how the enhanced dijkstra method works:
+So what information we actually need is for each node the optimal starting connection.
+This information is available to us in a normal dijkstra algorithm, it's just not stored since we don't need it in a normal dijkstra algorithm.
+To actually step trough each node during a dijkstra algorithm, we don't give a Goal node (goal node is the same as start node).
+This gives it the effect to floodfill the whole graph.
+Doing this, we will have each node checked.
+To safe this data you need to pass that connection's ID to it's children, each time you push a new record to the openList.

+Having this information we can compute a bounding box for each connection of a node.

 **Other Computation Approuch**
 I've stumbled upon another approuch when implementing this.
 What if you could store for each node a container containing a container representing each node it's optimal start connection.